Festivals in Greece can be fascinating to participate in. Greece is a country steeped in traditional and Orthodox religion.

 In Greek culture, a large portion of New Year’s Eve is spent with families.
 Parents, grandparents, aunts, uncles, cousins, etc, will gather together and enjoy a large meal in order to welcome in the new year.

-At the turn of midnight, firework displays are set off around the country, and most young people head out to bars, clubs, and tavernas – just like anywhere else in the world.
+At the turn of midnight, firework displays are set off around the country.
+Most young people then head out to bars, clubs, and tavernas – just like anywhere else in the world.